FurryNetworking/FireAndWater/README.md

 # FireandWater Enviorment
+# Java password generator was written by mkyong.

 #### This was a enviroment designed for soafen, Fox Networking (if they request it and want it), and also for SinjohConnect24.